SAP-samples/btp-cap-multitenant-saas/docu/3-advanced/4-cf-integrate-api-management/README.md

 > **Hint** - Reading the service plan from the JWT token scopes might be improved by a different approach in the future.

 5.3.6.
 Now requests will be handled by the different Subflows depending on the consumer's service plan selection.
 In those Subflows, we can define different **Quota** allowances.
 To add a very simple **Quota limit** to the API, we use the **Quota** feature from the policies toolbox.
 Please name the new flow elements **quotaStandard** in the standard, **quotaPremium** in the premium and **quotaTrial** in the trial flow.

 [<img src="./images/API_Quota04.png" width="600" />](./images/API_Quota04.png?raw=true)

 5.3.7.
 For our sample application, the **standard** and **trial** quota is configure as below.
 This configuration allows API customers exactly 1200 daily requests to your API.
 The comprehensive configuration options of the **Quota** policy can be found in the respective documentation [click here](https://docs.apigee.com/api-platform/reference/policies/quota-policy).

+> **Hint** - For the **premium plan**, you we double the number of daily requests to 2400, but feel free to update it to a configuration of your choice.

 > **Important** - Please ensure, the **Quota** policy configuration once again contains the **Client Id** identifier as in the following sample.